MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization's entities across time and peer group to identify anomalous activity.
 This added utility aids in an expedition of determining if an asset has been compromised.
 Since it identifies peer group association this can also aid in determining the blast radius of said compromise.

-## Step 3: Enable Analytic Rules
+## Step 3: Enable analytic rules

-The brains of Sentinel come from the Analytic Rules.
-These are rules you set to tell Sentinel to alert you to events with a set of conditions that you consider to be important.
-The out-of-the-box decisions Sentinel makes are based on User Entity Behavioral Analytics (UEBA) and on correlations of data across multiple data sources.
+The brains of Microsoft Sentinel come from the analytic rules.
+These are rules you set to tell Microsoft Sentinel to alert you to events with a set of conditions that you consider to be important.
+The out-of-the-box decisions Microsoft Sentinel makes are based on user entity behavioral analytics (UEBA) and on correlations of data across multiple data sources.

 >[!NOTE]
 >If you have enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
 To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft Defender XDR-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
 For more information, see [Microsoft Defender XDR incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).